Permissions and your first settings.json

 Day 5: Permissions and your first settings.json

-Every tool call Claude Code makes — a bash command, a file write, an MCP server call — pauses by default and waits for your approval.
-That's the right default.
-It's also death by a thousand interruptions if you never tune it.
+Every tool call Claude Code makes (a bash command, a file write, an MCP call) pauses and waits for approval.
+That is the right default.
+It is also death by a thousand interruptions if you never tune it.

 What we tried

-We created a .claude/settings.json file in the project root and added an allowlist for the commands we approved every time without thinking.
+We created .claude/settings.json in the project root and added an allowlist for the commands we approved every time without thinking.

 {